 An honest round trip: Pure SardiniaSardinia4all invites you to explore the sunny and pure island in the Mediterranean sea.
-Experience Sardinia during this 15-day tour and discover the charm of the pristine south, the rugged west, the romantic north, the traditional inland and the mystical east!
+Experience Sardinia during this 15-day tour and discover the charm of the pristine south, the rugged west, the romantic north and the mystical east!

 • 3 nights bed & breakfast in Hotel La Funtana in S. Teresa di Gallura (north Sardinia)